duckbillsecurity/Deobfuscation-Challenges/challenge001/solution/README.md

 While certutil is used to manage certificates, the tool can be abused by attackers in quite a few ways including downloading files, and also encoding and decoding files in Base64[^1].
 This technique to use native system tools is referred to as Living off the Land[^2].

 3. The initial cmd file utilises windows environment variables[^3], as well as setting a new variable to an encoded Base64 file.
-I've added a few additional Windows environment variables which were not included in the original sample such as the %RANDOM% environment variable when creating the file.

 4. The initial cmd also heavily uses an obfuscation technique of uninterpreted escape characters[^1][^3], in this case ^.
 While a simple technique, it can be highly effective.
-I've added the direct use of WScript and also utilised the same obfuscation technique to this command.

 5. Decode the Base64.
 Example, using online tool Base64 Guru [^4].